Studying for a PhD with the EPSRC CDT in Aerosol Science:

 Please see international equivalent qualifications on the University of Bristol International Office website.

-If English is not your first language, you will need to reach the requirements outlined in the University of Bristol profile level F.
+If English is not your first language, you will need to reach the requirements outlined in the requirements of the PhD awarding programme, e.g. for the University of Bristol, this is profile level F.

 Further information about English language requirements and profile levels.